How Much Does Renters Insurance Cost?

 • It’s generally advised for all renters to get insurance to cover their personal possessions should they be damaged or destroyed in a covered event.

+What is renters insurance?
 Renters insurance is designed to provide financial protection against losses due to accidents, weather, theft, and vandalism, which is similar to homeowners insurance.
-Unlike homeowners insurance, though, renters insurance is designed to cover the contents of the apartment or rental home and doesn’t cover the structure itself since the renter doesn’t own it—that is covered by a landlord insurance taken out by the property owner.
-Without renters insurance, renting an apartment or house can be a risk, as renters don’t often have control over the safety measures in place to protect their belongings.
+Unlike homeowners insurance, though, renters insurance is designed to cover the contents of the apartment or rental home and doesn’t cover the structure itself since the renter doesn’t own it—that is covered by landlord insurance taken out by the property owner.

 So how much is renters insurance?
 The exact costs can vary based on a number of factors.
-According to the Insurance Information Institute (III), most renters pay between $115 and $252 for renters insurance annually, and the national average cost of renters insurance is $174 per year.
-Understanding the components of the coverage and cost can aid renters in the decision of whether renters insurance is a good fit for them.
+According to the Insurance Information Institute (III), most renters pay between $116 and $256 for renters insurance annually, and the national average cost of renters insurance is $173 per year.
+Understanding the components of the coverage and cost can help renters decide whether renters insurance is a good fit for them.

 Photo: depositphotos.com